MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Add-CauClusterRole.md

 ### -ConfigurationName
 Specifies the Windows PowerShell session configuration that defines the session in which scripts, specified by the *PreUpdateScript* and *PostUpdateScript* parameters, and cmdlets are run, and can limit the cmdlets that are available to be run.
-If either a pre-update or post-update script is specified but a configuration name is not specified, then the default session configuration that is built into Windows PowerShell® is used.
+If either a pre-update or post-update script is specified but a configuration name is not specified, then the default session configuration that is built into Windows PowerShell&reg; is used.

 ```yaml
 Type: String